mutatecsharp/mutate-csharp-dafny/README.md

 to sort test cases by execution time.
 - Test name extractor: When applying `dotnet --list-tests` option, the same list cannot be trivially fed back to the .NET `test` command.
 This escapes the characters necessary to allow the test frameworks to recognise the tests by its name.
+- Random mutant sampler: Given the mutation registry, randomly sample a specified number of mutants for mutation analysis.
 - Examples: `mutate-csharp-dafny` hosts a variety of scripts that showcase how `mutate-csharp` can be utilised to apply mutation analysis on a program under test.